1️⃣ Mapping Persona Space

 Introduction

-In these exercises we'll replicate key results from The Assistant Axis: Situating and Stabilizing the Default Persona of Language Models, which discovers a single internal direction that captures most of the variance between different personas, and shows this direction can be used to detect and mitigate persona drift.
+In these exercises we'll replicate key results from The Assistant Axis, which discovers a single internal direction that captures most of the variance between different personas, and shows this direction can be used to detect and mitigate persona drift.

-The paper's key insight: - Pre-training teaches models to simulate many characters (heroes, villains, philosophers, etc.) - Post-training (RLHF) selects one character—the "Assistant"—as the default persona - But the Assistant can drift away during conversations, and the model's internal activations reveal when this happens
+The paper's core insight is that pre-training teaches models to simulate many characters (heroes, villains, philosophers, etc.), and post-training selects one character, the "Assistant", as the default persona.
+But the Assistant can drift away during conversations, and the model's internal activations reveal when this happens.

-The paper's methodology: 1.
-Prompt models to adopt 275 different personas (e.g., "You are a consultant" vs. "You are a ghost") 2.
-Record internal activations while generating responses to evaluation questions 3.
-Apply PCA to find the Assistant Axis: the leading principal component that captures how "Assistant-like" a persona is
+- Prompt models to adopt 275 different personas (e.g., "You are a consultant" vs. "You are a ghost")

 Personas like "consultant", "analyst", and "evaluator" cluster at the Assistant end of this axis, while "ghost", "hermit", and "leviathan" cluster at the opposite end.

-How we'll replicate it: - Section 1️⃣ (this section): Define system prompts for various personas, generate model responses via OpenRouter API, extract mean activation vectors at a specific layer, and visualize the resulting persona space - Section 2️⃣: Use the Assistant Axis to detect persona drift in real transcripts (from the assistant-axis repo) and steer models to mitigate drift
+We'll replicate this in two parts.
+In Section 1 (this section), we define system prompts for various personas, generate model responses via OpenRouter API, extract mean activation vectors at a specific layer, and visualize the resulting persona space.
+In Section 2, we use the Assistant Axis to detect persona drift in real transcripts (from the assistant-axis repo) and steer models to mitigate drift.

 Loading Gemma 2 27B

-We'll use Gemma 27B Instruct as our primary model, following the paper.
-Depending on your setup this might require more memory than you have access to (the rule of thumb for loading models is generally 2x param size in GB, so for example a 7B param model might need 14 GB of vRAM).
+We start with Gemma 2 27B Instruct because the Assistant Axis paper provides pre-computed persona vectors for this model, allowing us to directly replicate their results.
+Depending on your setup this might require more memory than you have access to (when loading in bfloat16, each parameter takes 2 bytes, so the rule of thumb is roughly 2x param count in GB of vRAM -- for example a 7B param model needs ~14 GB, and a 27B model needs ~54 GB).
 In this case, we recommend trying to get at least 80-100 GB in your virtual machine.
 If you have less than this, you might need to use half precision.

 # You may need to log in to HuggingFace to access Gemma weights